polaternez/predicting-used-car-price-UK/README.md

 # UK Used Car Price Estimator: Project Overview
-This project aims to create a predictive tool for estimating used car prices, catering specifically to new car buyers in the UK.
+This project aims to create a predictive tool for estimating used car prices, catering specifically to new car buyers

 - Utilized a comprehensive dataset consisting of 100,000 UK used car records sourced from Kaggle.
 - Conducted thorough Exploratory Data Analysis (EDA) to gain insights into the dataset's characteristics.